RihanNasar/gwen-finetuning/README.md

 ## Edge cases and limitations

-### Things we handle
+### Things handled

-**Multiple movies in one year**: If someone worked on 15 movies in a year, we list up to 10 and add "... and 5 more" at the end.
+**Multiple movies in one year**: If someone worked on 15 movies in a year, up to 10 are listed with "... and 5 more" at the end.

 **Missing genres**: Some movies have no genre data.
 Genre queries skip these.

-**Name variations**: We use primaryName from IMDb, which is their canonical form.
+**Name variations**: primaryName from IMDb is used, which is their canonical form.
 Stage names and variations are already normalized by IMDb.

-**Duplicate roles**: If someone is listed as both actor and producer on the same film, they appear in our dataset twice with different category values.
+**Duplicate roles**: If someone is listed as both actor and producer on the same film, they appear in the dataset twice with different category values.
 This is intentional and accurate.

 ### Things that might be weird

 **Actress vs actor**: IMDb separates these as different categories.
-We preserve this distinction because it's in the source data, even though it's somewhat outdated.
+This distinction is preserved because it's in the source data, even though it's somewhat outdated.

-**Self-collaborations**: You might see "Which movies did Clint Eastwood act in that were directed by Clint Eastwood?"
-This is valid - he both acted and directed many films.
+**Self-collaborations**: Questions like "Which movies did Clint Eastwood act in that were directed by Clint Eastwood?" are valid - he both acted and directed many films.

-**Zero collaborations**: During generation, we try to pick people who actually worked together, but the attempt limit (20x for actor-director, 10x for co-stars) means we might occasionally skip valid pairs if we're unlucky.
+**Zero collaborations**: During generation, the code tries to pick people who actually worked together, but the attempt limit (20x for actor-director, 10x for co-stars) means valid pairs might occasionally be skipped if unlucky.

 **Year boundaries**: "Between 1990-1995" is inclusive on both ends, so it includes movies from both 1990 and 1995.

-**No TV shows**: Even though some "movies" in IMDb are actually TV movies or direct-to-video releases, if IMDb categorizes them as titleType='movie', we include them.
+**No TV shows**: Even though some "movies" in IMDb are actually TV movies or direct-to-video releases, if IMDb categorizes them as titleType='movie', they're included.

 ### Known limitations